There are some things a mother really doesn't need to stress about

 How Much Money You Have

 Research has shown us over and over again that more money does not equate to more happiness.
-Beyond our basic needs, having more money won’t make us happier.
+Studies have shown that money makes a difference when it means living in a home versus having to live on the streets, but beyond your basic needs, having more money won’t make you happier.

 Stop stressing about how much money you have, and start feeling grateful for all the things you already have.